omics-datascience/modulector/DEPLOYING.md

 ### Import

+Use the followings steps if you manually set your postgres environment.
+Otherwise, you can just use the modulector-db:<version> and avoid all this steps.
+If you move between release versions it's very probable that the db image exists with the previous name mentioned.

 1. **Optional but recommended**: due to major changes, it's probably that an import thrown several errors when importing.
 To prevent that you could do the following steps before doing the importation:
     1. Drop all the tables from the DB:
         1. Log into docker container: `docker container exec -it [name of DB container] bash`